 Choosing where to visit in Switzerland can be difficult especially with so many places in Switzerland that are just so incredibly beautiful.
 Alpine villages, mountains and meadows can take your breath away especially of you are enjoying a Swiss scenic train journey such as the Bernina Express.

-This post will definitely provide you with inspiration!
+This post will definitely provide you with lots of inspiration!

 Located in the Berner Oberland region, Gstaad is surrounded by lush pastures, towering mountain peaks and charming alpine villages and makes a great place to visit on your Switzerland holiday.